dchudz/dchudz.github.io/post_source/interaction-or-not.Rmd

 Todo:

-- intro (based on Chris' comments)
 - is there any way to replace `$X_1$`, `$X_2$`, `$Y$` with meaningful (still fake) variables?
 - proofread for sloppiness about what's '"literally" (ie mathematically) true and when they are "almost" (ie usually, with high probability, computationally, etc) true'
 - clean up explanation (or more detail) on GBM with `shrinkage=1`
+- change URL to better reflect title

 *Source code for this post is [here](https://github.com/dchudz/dchudz.github.io/blob/master/post_source/interaction-or-not.Rmd).*

-We describe a model as having an "interaction" when the influence of one feature differs depending on the value of another.
-Interactions are often real and important, but in many contexts we treat interaction effects as likely to small without evidence otherwise.
-In this post, I'll use a simple toy example to walk through why decision trees and ensembles of decision trees (random forests) can make the opposite assumption: they can strongly prefer an interaction, even when the evidence is equally consistent with including or not including an interaction.
+This post examines how a few statistical and machine learning models respond to a simple toy example where they're asked to predict new regions of feature space.
+The key question the models will answer differently is whether there's an "interaction" between two features.
+We describe a machine learning model as having an "interaction" when the influence of one feature differs depending on the value of another.

+In this case, the data won't provide information about whether there's an interaction or not.
+Interactions are often real and important, but in many contexts we treat interaction effects as likely to be small (without evidence otherwise).
+I'll walk through why decision trees and bagged ensembles of decision trees (random forests) can make the opposite assumption: they can strongly prefer an interaction, even when the evidence is equally consistent with including or not including an interaction.

 I'll look at point estimates from: